Search This Blog

 Here in my house, we're in the midst of a stressful-yet-exciting move across a few hundred miles into a different state, and we've frequently been hitting the open road.
 It's not exactly leisurely, but it's the open road nonetheless.

 When people hear we're leaving New York after almost 40 years, we often hear "You Got Out!" as if leaving New York is like escaping prison.
-I mean, it kind of is, but that's a different story for a different time as we don't discuss politics here at YesterYear...
+I mean, it definitely is, but that's a different story for a different time as we don't discuss politics here at YesterYear...

 We only discuss happy thoughts of better times from a bygone era!
 I guess the two really are connected when you think about it, but I digress...